SimVascular/simvascular.github.io-archive/source/documentation/quickguide/gui/_display.md

 <h3 id="navigation"> Navigation </h3>

-The location of the principal planes is represented by a pair of crosshairs the 2D view windows.
+The principal planes slice is represented by a pair of crosshairs the 2D view windows.
 Selecting a point with the left mouse button in a 2D window centers the crosshair on that point.
 Pressing the right mouse button and moving the mouse zooms in and out.
-Scrolling the mouse wheel changes the location of the principal plane for which the mouse cursor is in.
+Scrolling the mouse wheel changes the principal plane slice for which the mouse cursor is in.

-Changing the principal planes locations changes the values displayed in the <a href="#image_navigator"> Image Navigator </a>
+Changing the principal planes slice changes the values displayed in the <a href="#image_navigator"> Image Navigator </a>
 and vice versa.

 The funcion of the mouse buttons depends on the window the mouse cursor is in.